Ch0wW/docker-hlds-won2-1016/README.md

 If you need to change the port of your server, change the `-port 27015` parameter (in the `command` section) with the desired port of your choice.

-For instance, here is a container file (= *quadlet*) which will create a CS Beta 6.1 server on cs_assault on port 27010 with 32 players slots:
+For instance, here is a container file (= *quadlet*) which will create a CS Beta 6.1 server on cs_assault on port 27010 with 32 player slots:

 ```ini
 [Unit]